GioPat/cristoforoinvoice/README.md

 # Core (missing) features

 - NO backup
-- NO config to be installed in one of the fancy system
+- NO config to be installed
 - NO headaches
-- 0 CONFIG
+- NO CONFIG

 # Yet another Invoicing software??
 All the others are forcing you to deploy on these remote services which I didn't have time and desire.
 So just RUN LOCALLY

 Thanks to [invoicr](https://github.com/code-boxx/invoicr/tree/master)

 ENJOY

 ```